 The bridge across all of our programs is the desire to change United States policies that impact the people we work with.
-Extreme poverty and vulnerability in Haiti and Nicaragua lead families to make the heartbreaking decision to migrate, to the United States or elsewhere.
+We work to influence US policies that exacerbate extreme poverty and vulnerability in Haiti and Nicaragua.
+We also know that extreme poverty and vulnerability lead families to make the heartbreaking decision to migrate, to the United States or elsewhere.
 Our priority is addressing the root causes of migration in Haiti and Nicaragua.
-At the same time, we believe that we must insist on fair policies in the United States that promote the dignity of migrants.
+At the same time, we advocate for fair policies in the United States that promote the dignity of migrants.
 Current priorities:

-• Bring a social justice framework to the United States’ policies that impact our partners in Haiti and Nicaragua, with an emphasis on non-intervention.
+• Bring a social justice framework to U.S. policies that impact our partners in Haiti and Nicaragua, with an emphasis on non-intervention.

 Homes of Hope Update